lukehaas/Scrollify/README.md

 `$.scrollify.previous()`

-The next method can be used to scroll to a panel that immediately precedes the current panel.
+The previous method can be used to scroll to a panel that immediately precedes the current panel.

 `$.scrollify.instantNext()`

-The next method can be used to scroll to a panel that immediately follows the current panel, without animation.
+The instantNext method can be used to scroll to a panel that immediately follows the current panel, without animation.

 `$.scrollify.instantPrevious()`

-The next method can be used to scroll to a panel that immediately precedes the current panel.
+The instantPrevious method can be used to scroll to a panel that immediately precedes the current panel.

 `$.scrollify.destroy()`